awsdocs/aws-deeplens-user-guide/doc_source/deeplens-compile-model-with-neo.md

-# Use Amazon SageMaker Neo to Optimize Inference on AWS DeepLens<a name="deeplens-compile-model-with-neo"></a>
+# Use SageMaker Neo to Optimize Inference on AWS DeepLens<a name="deeplens-compile-model-with-neo"></a>

 A trained model might not be optimized to run inference on your device\.
-Before you deploy a trained model to your AWS DeepLens, you can use [Amazon SageMaker Neo](https://docs.aws.amazon.com/sagemaker/latest/dg/neo) to optimize it to run inference on the AWS DeepLens hardware\.
+Before you deploy a trained model to your AWS DeepLens, you can use [SageMaker Neo](https://docs.aws.amazon.com/sagemaker/latest/dg/neo) to optimize it to run inference on the AWS DeepLens hardware\.
 The process involves these steps:

 1. Compile the model\.